Your Notifications are Empty.

 Step 5: After claim approval, your submitted documents are verified again, and if permitted, Bajaj General Insurance releases the payment within 7 working days through ECS.

-Here are the documents required to obtain the best claim settlement ratio in health insurance:
+Here are the documents required to obtain the best health insurance claim settlement ratio:

 1. Hospitalisation claim form duly filled in and also signed by the insurer